Medical tourism & NTM infections

 NTM also have Bronchiectasis?

-With the increased popularity of and access to elective cosmetic procedures, there has been a rise in skin and soft tissue infections caused by nontuberculous mycobacteria due to nonsterile equipment and conditions.
-Though these conditions can occur anywhere and, in any facility, with the proliferation of medical tourism (where a patient travels for less expensive cosmetic procedures), the number of infection cases has sharply increased.
+With the increased popularity of and access to elective cosmetic procedures, there has been a concomitant rise in skin and soft tissue infections due to nonsterile equipment and conditions.
+Though these conditions can occur anywhere and, in any facility, with the advent of medical tourism (where a patient travels abroad for less expensive cosmetic procedures), the number of infection cases has sharply increased.

-The U.S. Centers for Disease Control (CDC) previously investigated and identified a large outbreak of NTM infection linked to a cosmetic surgery facility in the Dominican Republic.
+The U.S. Centers for Disease Control (CDC) has been investigating and has identified an outbreak of NTM infection linked to a cosmetic surgery facility in the Dominican Republic.
+While this is not the first time such an outbreak has occurred, it is probably the largest and this issue is likely to continue as medical tourism grows in popularity.